PEDAGOGIES - 2021/2

 Independent Learning Hours: 10

 Captured Content: 20

 Prerequisites / Co-requisites

 Indicative content includes: Practical, theoretical, observational and online study arising from the module material and Essential Reading texts, as laid out in the module reading list.
+All content supports the ethos and values of equality, diversity and inclusion.
 Delivery may include, but is not restricted to:

 • Week long intensive pedagogy workshop